 Preparing UIC innovations for future funding and licensing opportunities.

 The CTRI program provides up to $25,000 to help prepare early stage projects for licensing and startup opportunities.
-Successful completion of the CTRI program prepares projects for future funding opportunities that support commercialization and increases the likelihood of a project receiving funding through the POC Awards Program.
+Successful completion of the CTRI program prepares projects for future funding opportunities that support commercialization.
 The program is managed in partnership with the Office of Technology Management.

 CTRI Pride Points Heading link